 Meat tenderizer or another compacting tool which can fit inside the mouth of the jar

-A weight to keep the mixture down below the water.: A glass weight, or even a few clean stones, a ziplock bag with a little water in it to hold the cabbage below the liquid or fold a few cabbage leaves and place them on top of the sauerkraut mixture.
+A weight to keep the mixture down below the water.: A glass weight, or even a few clean stones, a ziplock bag with a little water in, or fold a few cabbage leaves and place them on top of the sauerkraut mixture.
 Any of these will do the trick.